Nepenthes attenboroughii

-Nepenthes attenboroughii (/nᵻˈpɛnθiːz ˌætənˈbʌriaɪ, - ˌætənbəˈroʊɡiaɪ/), or Attenborough's pitcher plant, is a montane species of carnivorous pitcher plant of the genus Nepenthes.
+Nepenthes attenboroughii (/nᵻˈpɛnθiːz ˌætənˈbʌriaɪ, - ˌætənbəˈroʊɡiaɪ/ nih-PEN-theez-_-AT-ən-BURR-ee-eye-_,_-_-AT-ən-bə-ROH-ghee-eye), or Attenborough's pitcher plant, is a montane species of carnivorous pitcher plant of the genus Nepenthes.
 It is named after the celebrated broadcaster and naturalist Sir David Attenborough, who is a keen enthusiast of the genus.
 The species is characterised by its large and distinctive bell-shaped lower and upper pitchers and narrow, upright lid.
 The type specimen of N. attenboroughii was collected on the summit of Mount Victoria, an ultramafic mountain in central Palawan, the Philippines.

 In May 2010, the International Institute for Species Exploration at Arizona State University selected N. attenboroughii as one of the "top 10 new species described in 2009".
 The species appeared on the 2012 list of the world's 100 most threatened species compiled by the IUCN Species Survival Commission in collaboration with the Zoological Society of London.

 Botanical history

 Nepenthes attenboroughii was discovered by Alastair Robinson, Stewart R. McPherson and Volker B. Heinrich in June 2007, during a 2 month research expedition to catalogue the different species of pitcher plant found across the Philippine Archipelago.
 The expedition was initiated after missionaries reported seeing giant Nepenthes on the mountain in 2000.

 The formal description of N. attenboroughii was published in February 2009 in the Botanical Journal of the Linnean Society.
 The herbarium specimen A. Robinson AR001 is the designated holotype, and is deposited at the herbarium of Palawan State University (PPC), Puerto Princesa City.

 Further accounts of this species appeared in McPherson's Pitcher Plants of the Old World, published in May 2009, and in the December 2009 issue of the Carnivorous Plant Newsletter.